The Narrative of Arthur Gordon Pym of Nantucket: Composition and publication history

 After his marriage to Virginia Clemm, Poe spent the following winter and spring completing his manuscript for this novel in New York.
 He earned a small amount of money by taking in a boarder named William Gowans.
 During his fifteen months in New York, amidst the harsh economic climate, Poe published only two tales, "Von Jung, the Mystific" and "Siope.
 A Fable".
 Harper & Brothers announced Poe's novel would be published in May 1837, but the Panic forced them to delay.

 The novel was finally published in book form under the title The Narrative of Arthur Gordon Pym of Nantucket in July 1838, although it did not include Poe's name and was instead presented as an account by Pym himself.
 Poe excused the earlier serialized version by noting that the Messenger had mistakenly adapted it "under the garb of fiction".
-As Harper & Brothers recommended, it was printed in two volumes.
 Its full subtitle was:

 Comprising the Details of Mutiny and Atrocious Butchery on Board the American Brig Grampus, on Her Way to the South Seas, in the Month of June, 1827.
 With an Account of the Recapture of the Vessel by the Survivers; Their Shipwreck and Subsequent Horrible Sufferings from Famine; Their Deliverance by Means of the British Schooner Jane Guy; the Brief Cruise of this Latter Vessel in the Atlantic Ocean; Her Capture, and the Massacre of Her Crew Among a Group of Islands in the Eighty-Fourth Parallel of Southern Latitude; Together with the Incredible Adventures and Discoveries Still Farther South to Which That Distressing Calamity Gave Rise.

 The first overseas publication of The Narrative of Arthur Gordon Pym of Nantucket appeared only a few months later when it was printed in London without Poe's permission, although the final paragraph was omitted.
 This early publication of the novel initiated British interest in Poe.